 Was Your Claim Not Approved?

 Whether it is a Title II SSDI claim or a Title XVI SSI claim, the first appeal available to a Social Security disability claimant who has been denied for benefits is the "reconsideration."
 In a reconsideration review, which is called a “paper review.”
-In other words, the only different between the review of the application in this process is that disability claims examiner at the DDS (Disability Determination Services) reviews your application and medical records with the help of a medical consultant.
+In other words, the only difference between the review of the application in this process is that the disability claims examiner at the DDS (Disability Determination Services) reviews your application and medical records with the help of a medical consultant.

 Deadline for Reconsideration Request